awpala/my-omscs-notes/cs-6290/04-branches.md

 LOOP:
   ADDI R1, R1, -1  # 2 -> this instruction is determined in stage 2/`D`
   ADD  R2, R2, R2  # 2 -> this instruction is determined in stage 2/`D`
-  BNE2 R1, LOOP    # 3 -> this instruction's branching behavior is indeterminate until stage 3/`A`
+  BNEZ R1, LOOP    # 3 -> this instruction's branching behavior is indeterminate until stage 3/`A`
 ```

 Therefore, overall, it takes `2 + 2 + 3 = 7` cycles per loop iteration to perform these instructions.